 - Pay a higher than market rent rate

 - Run your non-business expenses through the real estate holding company and when we sell your business, buyers and lenders only look at the operating company

-It is important to have a good CPA that is willing to think outside the box on how to structure your company, your expenses, and your profits to minimize your taxes and protect the value of the business.
+It is important to have a good CPA that is willing to think outside the box on how to structure your company, your expenses, and your profits.
+A CPA is critical to minimizing your taxes and protecting the value of the business.

 Want to know the value of your business?
-Call us now for a free no-obligation consultation at (972) 219-6961 or reach out to us here.
+Call us now for a free no-obligation consultation at (972) 219-6961 or contact us.